asianirish/AI-Ronaut/README.md

 Our project is continuously evolving, and we have a number of exciting plans for the future.
 We are looking forward to implementing the following features:

-1. **Developing a proprietary QT-based library for accessing the OpenAI API:** Our goal is to create a robust, efficient, and user-friendly library that makes accessing the OpenAI API easier and more intuitive.
+1. **Developing an in-house QT-based library for accessing the OpenAI API:** Our goal is to create a robust, efficient, and user-friendly library, built by our own team and tailored specifically for our project, making accessing the OpenAI API easier and more intuitive without relying on third-party libraries.

 2. **Coordinating and integrating multiple AI models to create multi-component AI systems:** We plan on utilizing multiple AI models in a cooperative fashion.
 This approach is aimed at overcoming certain limitations and crafting more complex and dynamic AI systems.

 3. **Developing tools for AI research:** We intend to design tools to assist in AI research, enabling researchers to train, test, and understand AI models more effectively.